 FOSS Political Economy

-We can gain further insight into FOSS if we use a Political Economy perspective centered on an overall production process framework, an approach I have previously shared.
+We can gain further insight into FOSS by using a Political Economy perspective centered on an overall production process framework—an approach I have previously shared.
 In this light, I mapped the four Free Software fundamental freedoms into the four core production process categories, as depicted in the table below.

 Interestingly, the fundamental Freedom Zero (F0), stipulating that we have the freedom to use the software any way we want, falls under the consumption sphere.
 Access to the source code is not required.
-But perhaps its primary intention is to allow end users to run the software for purposes other than initially set by its creators.
+But perhaps its primary purpose is to allow end users to run the software for purposes beyond those initially set by its creators.
 And that probably requires examining the source code and doing a few coding tweaks here and there.
 Let us not forget that most end users cannot read computer code and are perfectly happy being regular consumers.
-That brings us to the fundamental Freedom 1 (F1) that allows us to read, study and modify the code freely, thus bringing consumption and production together.
-Here, reading should be seen as productive consumption as the objective is understanding the code and then changing it in the production sphere.
+That brings us to the fundamental Freedom 1 (F1), which allows us to read, study, and modify the code freely, thereby bringing consumption and production together.
+Here, reading should be considered productive consumption, as the objective is to understand the code and then change it in the production sphere.
 In F1, access to the source code is essential, with the caveat that most FOSS users cannot really read source code.

-Note that the exchange sphere has not been part of the action as the software itself does not have a price – albeit some might charge end users with associated distribution costs, including media, packaging and shipping, for example – a common occurrence in the early days of the Internet.
+Note that the exchange sphere has not been part of the action, as the software itself does not have a price—albeit some might charge end users for associated distribution costs, including media, packaging, and shipping, for example—a common occurrence in the early days of the Internet.
 Nevertheless, unlike public domain software, Free Software has a copyright (called copyleft) that acknowledges creators’ contributions while preventing proprietary modifications to the code.
 It also offers a free General Public License (GPL) license that guarantees the four fundamental freedoms.
 These two fall within a peculiar exchange sphere where market prices play no role whatsoever.
 Instead, we get an exchange sphere for rights geared towards preserving freedom.
 In the case of OSS, we get an exchange sphere for benefits based on specific rights and responsibilities for software producers and consumers.
-But from the point of view of the consumption sphere, the difference between FS and OSS is zero.
+But from the perspective of the consumption sphere, the difference between FS and OSS is zero.

-Following mainstream economics definitions, FOSS can be categorized as a public good.
+According to mainstream economic definitions, FOSS can be categorized as a public good.
 Indeed, its consumption is open to all with no restrictions.
-Furthermore, actual consumption by end users does not reduce the pie size.
+Furthermore, actual end-user consumption does not reduce the pie’s size.
 The latter is a common trait of all digital goods that can be reproduced ad infinitum at almost no cost.
 The focus on consumption here matches FS’s first fundamental freedom (F0).
-So perhaps that is why it is first on the line of fire.
-However, following our Political Economy framework, looking at the actual FOSS production process could yield more nuanced insights.
+So perhaps that is why it is first in the line of fire.
+However, by applying our Political Economy framework, examining the actual FOSS production process could yield more nuanced insights.
 I will suggest that FOSS is a public good because its actual production is open to all, with no barriers erected in principle.
 It resembles more “an association of free men (and women)” working together towards a single social goal that benefits society.

 Nevertheless, to join the team of producers, I must have the necessary coding skills to read, study, change and modify the code.
 Most do not have such qualifications, nor are they eager to acquire them.
-So, de facto, only a few can join that team, thus potentially creating a gap between production and consumption.
-As FOSS consumers, we might get software offerings irrelevant to our actual needs.
+So, in fact, only a few can join that team, thus potentially creating a gap between production and consumption.
+As FOSS consumers, we might receive software offerings that are irrelevant to our actual needs.
 On the other hand, coders are empowered and might even become benevolent dictators.
 In the land of the blind, the one-eyed person is king or queen.

 Raúl